Lazy Configuration

 -

-Build authors can wire together Gradle models without worrying when a particular property’s value will be known.
-For example, you may want to set the input source files of a task based on the source directories property of an extension but the extension property value isn’t known until the build script or some other plugin configures them.
+Deferred Value Resolution: Allows wiring Gradle models without needing to know when a property’s value will be known.
+For example, you may want to set the input source files of a task based on the source directories property of an extension, but the extension property value isn’t known until the build script or some other plugin configures them.

 -

-Build authors can wire an output property of a task into an input property of some other task and Gradle automatically determines the task dependencies based on this connection.
+Automatic Task Dependency Management: Connects output of one task to input of another, automatically determining task dependencies.
 Property instances carry information about which task, if any, produces their value.
 Build authors do not need to worry about keeping task dependencies in sync with configuration changes.

 -

-Build authors can avoid resource intensive work during the configuration phase, which can have a large impact on build performance.
-For example, when a configuration value comes from parsing a file but is only used when functional tests are run, using a property instance to capture this means that the file is parsed only when the functional tests are run, but not when, for example,
+Improved Build Performance: Avoids resource-intensive work during configuration, impacting build performance positively.
+For example, when a configuration value comes from parsing a file but is only used when functional tests are run, using a property instance to capture this means that the file is parsed only when the functional tests are run (and not when

 clean